alexbeletsky/elmah-mvc/README.md

 How to got rid of default ELMAH handlers?
 ---------------------------------------------

-Unfortunatelly, NuGet package could not remove existing AXD handlers, so you have to do it manually.
+Unfortunately, NuGet package could not remove existing AXD handlers, so you have to do it manually.
 Just open web.config and remove such sections:

 	<httpHandlers>
       <add verb="POST,GET,HEAD" path="elmah.axd" type="Elmah.ErrorLogPageFactory, Elmah" />